Offline-online approximation of multiscale eigenvalue problems with random defects: Numerical experiments

 \subsubsection{One-dimensional experiments}

-In the one-dimensional case, we use a fixed value of $\varepsilon = 2^{-7}$ where we randomly assign the value $0.1$ to each interval of length $\varepsilon$.
-The fine mesh size is taken to be $h=2^{-8}$.
+In the one-dimensional case, we randomly assign the value $0.1$ to each interval of length $\varepsilon$.
 Figure \ref{fig:image3} shows the error convergence with respect to $H$ (left) and the defect probability $p$ (right).
 In Figure \ref{fig:subim3.2}, we observe a second order convergence, which confirms our theoretical findings in Theorem \ref{EigThm: Off}.
 For finer $H$, we see that the convergence becomes slower the larger $p$ is.
 This is most probably due to the consistency error in the offline-online strategy, which is expected to grow with $p$ and to dominate LOD spatial discretization error for sufficiently fine meshes.
 Similar $H$-convergence rates can also be observed in the two-dimensional experiments (data not shown).
 Having confirmed the expected $H$-convergence, we completely focus on the error dependence on $p$ in the following and choose rather small values of $H$ to concentrate on the consistency error.

 Figure \ref{subim3.1} illustrates the RMSE against probability $p$ for various $H$ sizes.
 We notice a less than $2\%$ RMSE up to $10\%$ of defect probability.
 We further observe that on each $H$, the corresponding error is almost constant for probabilities smaller than $5\%$.
 Thereafter the error is only slightly growing.